West Chicago Dethatching Lawn Services

 Contact West Chicago’s Department of Public Works for Dethatched Material Disposal & Yard Waste Collection

 Proper disposal of dethatched lawn material is essential for both environmental compliance and neighborhood cleanliness in West Chicago.
 The city operates a comprehensive yard waste collection program, typically running from April through November, which accepts dethatched thatch, grass clippings, and leaves.
-Residents must use biodegradable paper bags (plastic bags are not permitted) or rigid containers (usually up to 32 gallons) for curbside collection.
+Residents must use biodegradable paper bags—plastic bags are strictly prohibited—or rigid containers (usually up to 32 gallons) for curbside pickup.
 Commercial contractors may be subject to additional fee structures and must comply with bundling or bagging requirements.
-For larger quantities or off-schedule disposal, the city provides a yard waste drop-off site with specific operating hours, and residents may need a permit or sticker for access.
-Accepted materials include:
+For larger volumes, the city provides a yard waste drop-off site with set operating hours, and residents may need a permit or sticker for access.
+Always separate thatch from other yard waste if required by local guidelines.
+For up-to-date collection schedules, accepted materials, and drop-off procedures, contact:

 West Chicago Department of Public Works